Sumboard

 • Hide secondary details until needed

 They enable quick response.
-Live dashboards without built-in actions just create more work.
-Best implementations include:
+Live dashboards without a path to action create more work.
+Useful patterns include:

 • One-click drill-downs to root cause